ilya-kavalenka/RECSEN/README.md

 }
 ```

-The Client processor defines a repeatable receive SnapshotRefresh message operation named onSnapshot.
+The Client processor defines a repeatable receive SnapshotRefresh message operation named Snapshot.
 The client is not allowed to send messages.

 ```
 processor Client()
 {
-    recv onSnapshot(SnapshotRefresh)
+    recv Snapshot(SnapshotRefresh)
         repeat;
 }
 ```